Overview

 Since before the turn of the century, I have been active in various ways and intensities in supporting the regional tech startup ecosystem.
 That has been in many forms, including:

-It has been my pleasure to support, and my privilege to serve, on the boards of two local non-profits:
+It has been my pleasure to support, and my privilege to serve, on the boards of three non-profits:

 Strong tech ecosystems have a lot of parts: entrepreneurs, higher education, accelerators, incubators, successful founders who give back, angel and institutional investors and more.